Tokheim

 Tokheim is an American manufacturer of fuel dispensers.
 It is one of the world's leading manufacturers and servicers of fuel dispensing equipment.

-The group has operations in many countries and offers fuel dispensers and pumps, retail automation systems, payment terminals, media devices, replacement parts and upgrade kits, and support services including service station construction and maintenance.
+The group as part of Dover Fueling Solutions has operations in many countries and offers fuel dispensers and pumps, retail automation systems, payment terminals, media devices, replacement parts and upgrade kits, and support services including service station construction and maintenance.

 Products

 Tokheim designs and assembles fuel dispensing systems and electronic data and payment automation systems for the global fuel retail systems and services market.
 Tokheim services include installation, maintenance, construction, and refurbishment of fuel dispensers.
 The company's products and services are used in over 40,000 service station and sold to over 350 customers from major oil companies to independent distributors.
 Customers include Esso, Total, Shell, Intermarché, Carrefour and BP.
 Tokheim has over 5,400 employees through 33 wholly owned sales and services subsidiaries in Europe, Asia and Africa.
 For the fiscal year ended April 2012, the company had sales of €643 million.